 - Summary Buttons – Whenever you see that sideways W that’s a summary option, and your imported data is one option for summarizing, which creates an exportable spreadsheet

-- Market Analysis – Compare two different imported data layers or a query result.
+- Market Analysis (Requires MapBusinessOnline Pro)– Compare two different imported data layers or a query result.
 Derive distances between locations or appended demographic data to imported data.
 Define an addressable market.
+Enrich an imported dataset with demographic and geographic data

 - Calculate Data Columns – Combine data columns or multiply and divide data columns.
-Create ratios between your imported data and MBO demographic data, then access the results in all the above places
+Create ratios between your imported data and MapBusinessOnline demographic data, then access the results in all the above places

 Use the Unique ID Feature